-(2) Dollar-denominated target and maximum amounts were established by the Board and Compensation Committee in December 2021 for the 2022 performance period.
-Restricted stock unit awards were granted under the 2022 PSU Program after achievement of goals established under the 2022 PSU Program.
-On each date that the plan administrator determined that any 2022 PSU Program goal had been met, the participant became entitled to a number of RSUs equal to the percentage attributable to the achieved goal multiplied by the participant's target award amount, divided by the volume-weighted average trading price of the Company's common stock over the 20 consecutive trading day immediately preceding the date on which the goal was achieved.
-The RSUs vested on January 1, 2023, subject to the participant's continued employment through the vesting date, and were settled in shares of the Company's common stock on January 9, 2023.
+(2) Dollar-denominated target and maximum amounts were established by the Board and Compensation Committee in February 2023 for the 2023 performance period.
+Restricted stock unit awards were granted under the 2023 PSU Program after achievement of goals established under the 2023 PSU Program.
+On each date that the plan administrator determined that any 2023 PSU Program goal had been met, the participant became entitled to a number of RSUs equal to the percentage attributable to the achieved goal multiplied by the participant's target award amount, divided by the volume-weighted average trading price of the Company's common stock over the 20 consecutive trading day immediately preceding the date on which the goal was achieved.
+The RSUs vested in four equal installments on each of January 16, 2024, February 12, 2024, March 11, 2024, and April 16, 2024, subject to the participant's continued employment through the vesting date.